wfaguy/functions/readme.md

 ## incrementIpPart

-increments a part of an ip address
+Increments a part of an ip address

 Example
 * ip : 192.168.0.1